amesmr/TrumpStuff/README.md

 4) figure out how to pull from a database when deployed to heroku

 5) (James) Twitter info
-	- get tweets into MySQL
+	- get tweets into MySQL (complete)
+	- user query tweets by keyword
-	- live tweet feed
+	- live tweet feed ()
 	- d3 bubble force chart
-	- user query tweets by keyword
+	- trump VS teenage girl
 	- route from main page to see twitter info